Building complex numbers

 z = t.*exp.(t.*im);

-Display the parametric curve on the complex plane in the Cartesian coordinate system:
+Let's display a parametric curve on a complex plane in a Cartesian coordinate system.:

 plot(